Far-right politics in New Zealand: 20th century

-Another allegedly fascist group established in this period was the New Zealand National Front (NZNF).
+Another fascist group established in this period was the New Zealand National Front (NZNF).
 The National Front was established by Brian Thompson of Ashburton in 1968, although its initial operations were erratic.
 Eventually, in 1989, a new organisation called the Conservative Front (founded by Anton Foljambe) absorbed the National Front and adopted its name.
 The now-defunct New Zealand Democratic Nationalist Party also dates from this time period.

 In 1981, a group called the New Force was founded.
 One of its founders and a member of its directorates was Kerry Bolton, who was also involved in the NZNF.
 In 1983, the New Force was renamed the Nationalist Workers Party.
+In 1983 the party called for the expulsion of Pacific peoples.
+In 1984 an attempt to distribute white supremacist pamphlets in Auckland led to threats of violence.
+The pamphlets were seized by police and the party's leaders threatened with arrest.

 In 1981, a visit by South Africa's rugby team generated huge controversy due to South Africa's apartheid policies at the time.
 Colin King-Ansell and a number of other fascist figures took part in counter-demonstrations against anti-tour protesters.

 In the 1990s, there was something of a resurgence in New Zealand fascism.
 A number of gangs with fascist views, notably Unit 88, gained considerable public attention.
 Colin King-Ansell was once again involved, although he distanced himself from Unit 88 when the media focused on it.
 Later, in March 1997, King-Ansell founded the New Zealand Fascist Union, which described itself as being more closely modelled on Mussolini's Italy and Perón's Argentina than on Nazi Germany.
 The Fascist Union at one time claimed to have 500 members, the necessary number for official party registration, but the Union was never registered.

-Also in 1997, Anton Foljambe resigned as leader of the National Front.
-Kyle Chapman resigned as leader in May 2005, and he and Foljambe have since established the moderate National Democrats Party.
-Kyle Chapman has established the Right Wing Resistance (RWR), an openly White Pride skinhead organization.
-The RWR has been distributing pamphlets throughout Christchurch, Auckland, Hastings, Nelson, Invercargill, Wellington and Palmerston North.
-RWR join with the National Front and small organisations at demonstrations.
-The introduction of black uniforms along the lines of Fascist Italy and the British Union of Fascists is now in place.